Khirbat Umm Burj: British Mandate period

 In the 1931 census of Palestine, Umm Burj and Sanabra, listed in the sub-district of Hebron, had a joint population of 119 Muslims, in a total of 26 houses.

 In the 1945 statistics it had a population of 140 Muslims, with a total of 13,083 dunums of land.
 Of this, 28 dunums were irrigated or used for plantations, 3,546 were for cereal, while 15 dunams were built-up (urban) areas.

 The villagers used to obtain drinking water from three wells on the northern outskirts of the village.

 1948 and aftermath

+According to a February 26, 2026 Haaretz investigation, one file opened for public inspection concerned the killing of three elderly Arabs—two women and one man—in the village.
+The report states that the village was captured in July 1948, and that three months later soldiers debated how to dispose of four Arabs who remained there.
+Private Aryeh Ben-Shem of Battalion 143 testified that one of the four worked for the soldiers in the kitchen and was spared.
+Regarding the other three, Ben-Shem testified that Lieutenant Yosef Fishel ordered the soldiers to bring them into a building and fire a PIAT round at it, telling them to “finish them.”
+After the round missed, the report says the soldiers threw grenades into the structure and then set it on fire.
+One soldier testified that upon entering the house, one victim was dying and he shot him, while the other two lay on the ground unresponsive after being kicked.
+Another soldier testified that “eliminating Arabs by order from someone in authority” was not surprising because he had heard of many similar cases.

 After the 1948 Arab–Israeli War, the ruin of Umm Burj came under Israeli control under the terms of the 1949 Armistice Agreements between Israel and Jordan.

 Today, the site lies in the Adullam-France Park.

 The moshav of Nehusha was established in 1955 on land that had belonged to the village, west of the village site, but collapsed in 1968.
 It was re-established in 1981.

 Archaeology

-In the years 1995–2012, archaeological fieldwork was conducted by a team of archaeologists at Khirbet Umm Burj on behalf of the Israel Antiquities Authority (IAA), among whom were Boaz Zissu and Amir Golan, et al., where they uncovered at the site two Byzantine churches, and a Jewish inscription incised on a doorjamb of an underground room in a hiding tunnel system.
+In the years 1995 to 2012, archaeological fieldwork was conducted by a team of archaeologists at Khirbet Umm Burj on behalf of the Israel Antiquities Authority (IAA), among whom were Boaz Zissu and Amir Golan, et al., where they uncovered at the site two Byzantine churches, and a Jewish inscription incised on a doorjamb of an underground room in a hiding tunnel system.